LiamMohler/cse15l-lab-reports/labReportFive.md

 **How To Set Up**

-I suggest creating a new file with the ".sh" extension in VS code or some other text editor and editing it to your needs then using the `$ scp` command to copy the file into the server.
+I suggest creating a new file with the `.sh` extension in VS code or some other text editor and editing it to your needs then using the `$ scp` command to copy the file into the server.
 Alternatively, this can all be done in the terminal using commands such as `$ touch` and `$ nano`, but I prefer the former.

 <img width="1186" alt="image" src="https://user-images.githubusercontent.com/81714985/224461507-3b9c9a0b-ec56-4383-92c8-57f94935d704.png">